 Step 5--Purses and Tote Bags.
 My weakness.
 I had a lot of purses that I didn't really use or like anymore, so added those to the pile.
 I stored the rest on shelves with dividers.
 I even had extra room to put some boots on the shelves with the dividers.

-I ended up with three more piles: (1) Things my 23-year-old daughter might want, because at 23 you look good in anything, (2) Need mending or altered, and (3) Summer clothes to be stored.
+I ended up with three more piles: (1) Things my daughter might want, (2) Need mending or altered, and (3) Summer clothes to be stored.

 Step 6--The End.
-Lastly, I put the items to donate in the black garbage bags, put the summer items in the same bins I had taken my winter boots and shoes from, and put the pile for my daughter in the guest room for when she visits next month.
+Lastly, I put the items to donate in the black garbage bags, put the summer items in the same bins I had taken my winter boots and shoes from, and set aside the pile for my daughter.
 I also ended the process with a list of things to shop for, which was surprisingly short.